 While the business community laments and genuinely struggles with a reduction in the number of available workers (this is a fact to be reckoned with), there are a number of underlying factors, and some solutions, that are not being addressed in the media, on the plant floor or in the corner office.

-One top talent management expert, Dr. Russ Riendeau, a partner with Jobplex, has seen it all over an executive search career spanning more than 30 years.
+One top talent management expert, Dr. Russ Riendeau, has seen it all over an executive search career spanning more than 30 years.
 He’s now put pen to paper and offers up 10 techniques that businesses can adapt to enhance their attractiveness to candidates and help them to consider candidates from a larger pool source.

 1) “Revitalize your on-boarding program.
 Or get one officially launched,” said Dr. Riendeau.
 “Most on-boarding programs consist of a week shadowing a bunch of people, then time spent watching stuff being made, reading manuals and then off to work they go.”
 Training programs, he said, are not robust enough in teaching the mechanics of a job.